 As well as these processes and techniques, a mixed-media approach can be applied such as:

-Collage - using a combination of conventional batik with discharge-dyeing and collage techniques with coloured tissue papers and fabrics
+Collage - Using a combination of conventional batik with discharge-dyeing and collage techniques with coloured tissue papers and fabrics.

-Adire ElekoA variation of a traditional technique from the Yoruba people of Nigeria using painted and printed paste to pattern calico in combination with thickened blue dye.
+Adire Eleko - A variation of a traditional process of the Yoruba people of Nigeria using painted and printed paste resist to pattern calico in combination with thickened blue dye.

-Another process involving the use of coloured wax crayons and dyes is a fun, and simple process which is particularly effective for introducing a range of themes.
+Another process involving the use of coloured wax crayons and dyes is a fun and simple process which is particularly effective for introducing a range of themes.

-Mosaic workshops
+Mosaic Workshops

-Workshops can be designed to any given theme and some of the most popular approaches have included;
+Workshops can be designed to any given theme and some of the most popular approaches have included:

 Print | Sitemap